Ronnie Wilson, co-founder of The Gap Band, dies

 Ronnie Wilson’s wife, Linda Boulware-Wilson, shared the news of her husband’s death on social media Tuesday, saying the love of her life was called home.

-Asked about memorial arrangements, Brian Wilson indicated that a funeral for his father will likely be a private service, but he and his brothers, Andre and Casey, want to thank the community and let people know there will be a post-service event they can attend.
+Asked about memorial arrangements, Brian Wilson indicated that a funeral for his father likely will be a private service, but he said he and his brothers, Andre and Casey, want to thank the community and let people know there will be a post-service event they can attend.
 He said he will release that information at a later date.

 Brian Wilson said a movement was launched about four years ago to continue his father’s work.